-If your business accepts phone payments, you might be able to get paid immediately via a virtual terminal, sometimes referred to as online payment terminals.
+If your business accepts phone payments, you might be able to get paid immediately via a virtual terminal, sometimes referred to as an online payment terminal.

 .A virtual terminal is an application that lets you accept a variety of payment methods, including phone payments.
 Virtual terminals let customers pay for goods and services over the phone by providing a credit card payment.

 The alternative is a Secure Virtual Terminal.
 A Secure Virtual Terminal enables businesses to take payments over the phone securely.
 The customer, at the point of payment, can enter their private card information using their phone keypad.
 This means your business is never in possession of customer card data.
 If you don’t have it in the first place, you cannot be accused of losing it.
 A Secure Virtual Terminal takes over 90% of the responsibilities for PCI-DSS from your business.
-Saving you time and money in saved non compliance fees.
-A Secure Virtual Terminal also give you the option to customise the data you collect during a payment, giving your business customizable payment processing.
+Saving you time and money in saved non-compliance fees.
+A Secure Virtual Terminal also gives you the option to customize the data you collect during a payment, giving your business customizable payment processing.

 Payment links via email, SMS & chat

 You can generate a payment link to be sent to a customer via email, SMS and chat.
 These services allow you to accept credit cards and other forms of payment and then immediately transfer the money to your bank account.
 These payment links and methods don’t replace the need for an invoice.
 You can use these payment links to get paid immediately for service.
 If you offer an ongoing subscription service, you can use one of these links to get paid each month.